-In an exclusive statement issued to Morocco World News, Serero described his gratitude for being asked to give the performance.
+In an exclusive statement issued to Morocco World News, Serero described his gratitude for being asked to perform.

 “I was deeply honored when Charles Dahan and the Embassy of Morocco in the United States asked me to sing for this important celebration.”

-Serero also expressed high praise for his host, the Moroccan ambassador, saying, “It’s a dream come true to sing for Her Majesty Princess Lalla Joumala.
-She is a woman full of modernity, knowledge, grace, tolerance, elegance and more which is the definition of every Moroccan woman.
-She is shining with her qualities and honoring Morocco and every Moroccans.
-I was so honored to meet her and to perform for her as well as for all the guests.”
+Serero also praised his host, the Moroccan ambassador, saying, “It’s a dream come true to sing for Her Majesty Princess Lalla Joumala.
+She is a woman full of modernity, knowledge, grace, tolerance, elegance, and more, which is the definition of every Moroccan woman.
+She is shining with her qualities and honoring Morocco and every Moroccan.
+I was so honored to meet her and perform for her and all the guests.”